snowplow-archive/snowplow.github.com/_posts/2015-07-11-aws-lambda-nodejs-example-project-0.1.0-released.md

 Running "kinesis:default" (kinesis) task
 {}

+Done, without errors.
 {% endhighlight %}

 <h3>Step 4: Build Node.js project and configure AWS Lambda</h3>

-Grunt is going to package the our projects code into `dist/aws-lambda-example-project_0-1-0_latest.zip`.
-This task also attaches the IAM role to AWS Lambda.
+Grunt can also package our project's code into `dist/aws-lambda-example-project_0-1-0_latest.zip`; this task also attaches the IAM role to AWS Lambda.

 Invoke the task with:

 {% highlight bash %}
 $ grunt role